-The Assignment Rule header is a request header applied when creating or updating Cases or Leads.
-If enabled, the active assignment rules are used.
-If disabled, the active assignment rules are not applied.
+The Assignment Rule header is a request header applied when creating or updating Accounts, Cases, or Leads.
+If enabled, the active assignment rules are not applied.
 If a valid AssignmentRule ID is provided, the AssignmentRule is applied.
 If the header is not provided with a request, REST API defaults to using the active assignment rules.